Why Is a Marathon 26.2 Miles? The History Explained

 The inspiration for the marathon as a running event dates back to a Greek myth from 490 BC.

-Marathon is actually a small Greek town, still standing today with around 7,000 inhabitants.
+Marathon is actually a small Greek town that still stands today, with around 7,000 inhabitants.

 Back in ancient Greece, it was the site of the Battle of Marathon – a huge clash between the Greeks and the invading Persians.